Enhancing Cross-lingual Prompting with Dual Prompt Augmentation: Introduction

-Based on such findings, we further propose a mask token augmentation framework to enhance the performance of cross-lingual prompting.
-Specifically, motivated by the fact that there is no explicit target-language guidance in Universal Prompting, we propose to utilize multilingual verbalizers as an answer augmentation approach.
-Multilingual verbalizers introduce the label tokens in target languages, which provides additional supervision signals for prompting.
-By doing so, the model is enforced to learn the association between prompts and semantically equivalent label tokens in multiple languages.
-Besides, to alleviate the data scarcity issue in few-shot settings, we also develop in-batch mask token mixup mechanism~\citep{Zhang2018mixupBE, sun-etal-2020-mixup} to enhance the training without additional unlabeled data~\citep{xie2020unsupervised} or efforts on text manipulation~\citep{wei-zou-2019-eda}.
+The derived UP is a concise solution with reasonable performance but does not take advantage of other available resources in the context of multilingual problems, e.g., the translation of verbalizers in target languages.
+Motivated by this fact, we propose a Dual Prompt Augmentation (DPA) framework to alleviate the data scarcity issue in few-shot scenarios. \textbf{Firstly}, we introduce multilingual verbalizers as answer augmentation for prompting, where the translated label tokens are treated as additional target-language supervision. \textbf{Secondly}, we propose prompt mixup as prompt input augmentation, which mixes the prompt representations in each batch.
+Intuitively, given two prompt representations on real data, we can generate a virtual representation based on their interpolation, which encodes the semantics in between.
+Our DPA framework is not task-dependent and does not require either external unlabeled data~\cite{xie2020unsupervised} or massive text manipulation efforts~\citep{wei-zou-2019-eda} compared with other data augmentation approaches.

-In summary, our contributions are as follows: \begin{itemize}[leftmargin=3mm] \itemsep{0.04em} \item We develop a simple yet effective baseline called \textbf{Universal Prompting} for cross-lingual prompting. \item Based on Universal Prompting, we further propose a mask token augmentation framework to enhance the performance of prompt-based cross-lingual transfer. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[leftmargin=3mm] \itemsep{-0.4em} \item We develop language-agnostic \textbf{Universal Prompting}, a concise prompting baseline with competitive performance for cross-lingual transfer. \item To overcome the data scarcity issue, we propose \textbf{Dual Prompt Augmentation} for cross-lingual prompting to perform data augmentation from the views of prompt answers and prompt inputs. \end{itemize}